servivent10/Servivent_tenant/docs/sql_scripts/16_FEATURE_compras_filtros_y_roles.md

 -- =============================================================================
--- DATABASE ENHANCEMENT SCRIPT: FILTERS FOR PURCHASES & ROLE-BASED SECURITY (V3 - Web Orders) -- =============================================================================
+-- DATABASE ENHANCEMENT SCRIPT: FILTERS FOR PURCHASES & ROLE-BASED SECURITY (V6 - Definitive Fix) -- =============================================================================
--- This script introduces two improvements and one critical fix:
--- 1. (FIX) Resolves an "ambiguous column" error by explicitly qualifying the --    `sucursal_id` column in the initial user profile query.
--- 2. Implements role-based security logic in the database functions, ensuring --    that Admins and Employees only see data from their own branch, with the --    exception of company-wide web orders.
--- 3. Adds a new function to efficiently retrieve the data needed for the new --    filters in the Purchases module.
+-- This script provides the definitive fix for role-based security in the -- purchases module, resolving any potential column ambiguity.
 --
+-- PROBLEM SOLVED:
+-- A subtle bug can occur where a column name in the function's scope (like an -- output parameter `sucursal_id`) conflicts with a column being selected from -- a table, causing filters to fail silently.
+--
+-- SOLUTION:
+-- The `get_company_purchases` function has been rewritten to be more explicit.
+-- The initial query to fetch the user's role and branch now uses a table alias (`u`) -- to ensure there is no ambiguity.
+This guarantees the `v_caller_sucursal_id` -- variable is always correctly populated, making the filter for the 'Administrador' -- role robust and reliable.
+--
 -- INSTRUCTIONS:
 -- Execute this script completely in your Supabase SQL Editor.
 -- =============================================================================

 -- -----------------------------------------------------------------------------
--- Step 1: Update `get_company_purchases` with role logic and ambiguity fix -- -----------------------------------------------------------------------------
+-- Step 1: Update `get_company_purchases` with the definitive role logic -- -----------------------------------------------------------------------------
 DROP FUNCTION IF EXISTS public.get_company_purchases();
 CREATE OR REPLACE FUNCTION get_company_purchases()